Troll Kingdom

 No American minority group has been caricatured as often, in as many ways, as have blacks.
 These caricatures combined distorted physical descriptions and negative cultural and behavior stereotypes.
 The Coon caricature, for example, was a tall, skinny, loose-jointed, dark-skinned male, often bald, with oversized, ruby-red lips.
 His clothing was either ragged and dirty or outlandishly gaudy.
 His slow, exaggerated gait suggested laziness.
 He was a pauper, lacking ambition and the skills necessary for upward social mobility.
 He was a buffoon.
 When frightened, the Coon's eyes bulged and darted.
 His speech was slurred, halted, and replete with malapropisms.
 His shrill, high-pitched voice made whites laugh.
 The Coon caricature dehumanized blacks, and served as a justification for social, economic, and political discrimination.

-cupcakeer may be viewed as an umbrella term - a way of saying that blacks have the negative characteristics of the Coon, Buck, Tom, Mammy, Sambo, Picaninny, and other anti-black caricatures. cupcakeer, like the caricatures it encompasses and implies, belittles blacks, and rationalizes their mistreatment.
+Nigger may be viewed as an umbrella term - a way of saying that blacks have the negative characteristics of the Coon, Buck, Tom, Mammy, Sambo, Picaninny, and other anti-black caricatures.
+Nigger, like the caricatures it encompasses and implies, belittles blacks, and rationalizes their mistreatment.
 The use of the word or its variants by blacks has not significantly lessened its sting.
 This is not surprising.
 The historical relationship between European Americans and African Americans was shaped by a racial hierarchy which spanned three centuries.
 Anti-black attitudes, values, and behavior were normative.
-Historically, cupcakeer more than any word captured the personal antipathy and institutionalized racism directed toward blacks.
+Historically, nigger more than any word captured the personal antipathy and institutionalized racism directed toward blacks.
 It still does.

 © Dr. David Pilgrim, Professor of Sociology, and Dr. Phillip Middleton, Professor of Languages and Literature,